1990 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2004 - Present

-The market for high-grade 1990 Roosevelt dimes reveals a fascinating pattern driven by rarity and preservation quality.
+The auction market for high-grade 1990 Roosevelt dimes tells a clear story: condition and striking quality drive everything.

-The 1990-D MS69 commands the highest value at $470, representing the pinnacle of condition for this Denver Mint issue.
+The 1990-D MS69 holds the record at $470, achieved at a Heritage Auctions event in December 2014 — this represents the absolute pinnacle of condition for the Denver Mint issue.

 History of The 1990 Dime

-The 1990-P Roosevelt Dime was very poorly struck with Full Band details on the reverse, making any example displaying complete Full Bands very scarce and difficult to find.
-This striking weakness became one of the defining production characteristics of the year.
-The 1990-D issue faced similar challenges.
+The 1990-P Roosevelt dime was very poorly struck with Full Band details on the reverse, making any example displaying complete Full Bands extremely scarce.
+The 1990-D issue faced similar striking challenges at the Denver facility.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List